10 Moves That Took Stripe to $70 Billion in Valuation in 2024

 This commitment to learning ensured Stripe’s employees continually grew and evolved.

-Stripe is a culture where employees are encouraged to pursue their interests, explore new technologies, and bring their newfound knowledge back to the company.
+Stripe is a culture where employees are encouraged to pursue their interests, explore new technologies, and bring their knowledge back to the company.

 This not only keeps the team at the cutting edge of technology but also has Stripe one step ahead of the competition at all times.